ComplianceAsCode/content/docs/manual/developer/02_building_complianceascode.md

 make
 ```

-This will add SCE content into the datastream objects as well as create the
+This will add SCE content into the data stream files as well as create the
 `<product>/checks/sce` folder with individual SCE checks in it.

 ### Build outputs